Control of Alcohol in Public Places Bylaw consultation

 The current Bylaw - Control of Alcohol in Public Places Bylaw 2013

-Alcohol-free zones are in place around the Kāpiti Coast to keep our community safe and ensure people drink alcohol responsibly.
+A number of liquor bans are in place around Kāpiti to keep our community safe.

-This will reduce the risk of alcohol-related offending in public places such as beaches, rivers, streets and parks.
+This helps reduce the risk of alcohol-related offending in public places such as beaches, rivers, streets and parks.